List of Sharpe series characters: Thomas Leroy

 Lieutenant Colonel Thomas Leroy is a fictional character in the Richard Sharpe series of novels by Bernard Cornwell.
 He is an American Loyalist serving as an officer in the British Army during the Peninsular War.

 Thomas Leroy was born in Virginia to a gentry class planter family at some point prior to the American War of Independence.
 As Leroy's family support the Crown, they fled first to Canada and then to Britain on the defeat of loyalist forces.
 In 1809, Leroy purchased a Captain's commission in the fictional South Essex Regiment, where he first meets Richard Sharpe in the novel Sharpe's Eagle.
 During Sharpe's first mission with the South Essex, its officers quickly place themselves into one of two categories: inept, cowardly dilettantes, such as the regiment's Colonel, Sir Henry Simmerson and his nephew, Lt.
 Christian Gibbons and professional, or at least competent officers, such as Leroy, Major Forrest and the regiment's only veteran officer Lennox (a captain in the novel, but a major in the television adaptation).
-Personality wise, he rarely talks much about emotions.

 Leroy remains with the South Essex throughout his military career, rising steadily in ranks through the Peninsular Campaign.
 He is present at the loss of the regiment's colours at the fictional engagement at Torrecastro and at the subsequent capture of a French Imperial Eagle at the Battle of Talavera in 1809.
 (Sharpe's Eagle), is severely injured in the breach at Siege of Badajoz in 1812, (Sharpe's Company), but recovers to take command of the regiment after the death of Colonel Windham shortly before the Battle of Salamanca in the same year (Sharpe's Sword).
-He dies in action at the Battle of Vittoria in 1813, leading the assault on the village of Gamarra-Mayor.
+He dies in action at the Battle of Vitoria in 1813, leading the assault on the village of Gamarra-Mayor.

 Leroy is the last Commanding Officer of the South Essex, before its change of name to the Prince of Wales' Own Volunteers, commanded by Lt.
 Col Bartholomew Girdwood (Sharpe's Regiment).

 In the TV Adaptations, Leroy was played by Gavan O'Herlihy.
 The character appears only in the episode based on Sharpe's Eagle.